dentarg/auth0-blog/_posts/2017-07-10-creating-your-first-drupal-app-and-adding-authentication.markdown

     ![Auth0 Config](https://cdn.auth0.com/blog/drupal/auth0config.png)

+**Note:** HS256 is the default algorithm.
+Check out this [excellent article](https://auth0.com/blog/navigating-rs256-and-jwks/) to see why RS256 is recommended.
+Again, you can still use HS256 like I used here.

 * Select the `Advanced` section of `http://localhost:8000/admin/config/auth0`.
 Check the box for `Redirect login for SSO` and save.
 We are doing that to ensure the system uses the Auth0 hosted lock page.

     ![Advanced Config](https://cdn.auth0.com/blog/drupal/advancedconfig.png)